 On The Trail of the Gray Ghost August 8, 2021

-Photos text and audio by Dave Parsons
+Photos and text by Dave Parsons

 There is something exhilarating about exploring a wilderness that is full of grizzly bears.
 Being part of the food chain heightens ones senses and physical awareness.
 As I studied whose footprints remained in the mud along the trail, I was armed only with my wits and a handy can of bear spray.
 Ready as ever for any potential encounter, I thought of potential bear-eating-human cartoon lines, many from the Far Side strip.
 I tried to come up with my own - While gnawing on my toes one bear says to another 'they definitely need more seasoning, Vern, grab his pepper spray.'